goiops/qEmsTools/README.md

 A collection of useful tools for working with GE's Rems:: package.

-This package has various functions useful for working with EMS, including connecting securel\n and making working with various parts of the API easier.
+This package has various functions useful for working with EMS, including connecting secure and making working with various parts of the API easier.